Logan Ryan: Personal life

 Ryan and his wife, Ashley, have two kids, Avery and Otto, and are the founders of The Ryan Animal Rescue Foundation (RARF.org).
 RARF works with animal welfare organizations to promote adoption and provide grants and educational opportunities.
 Every month on the 26th—the day corresponding to his jersey number—Ryan posts a photo on social media with a dog that is in need of adoption along with the hashtag #ryansmonthlyrescue.
-Ryan's older brother, Jordan, attended Drexel University and is now an engineer.
+His older brother, Jordan, attended Drexel University and is now an engineer.

 Ryan's wife needed emergency surgery during November 2020, due to trouble with her pregnancy.